 What bizarre and surreal times!
 Who would’ve thought we would experience a global pandemic that would bring the world to a temporary standstill?
 A challenge indeed…but one that we are tackling head on!

-We want you to rest assured that as a small, specialist tour operator, our continued aim is to provide a high-quality level of service and that, despite the current unprecedented circumstances, we are working our very hardest to keep you informed and updated.
-As a company we are following the Government’s advice regarding social distancing and arrangements have now been put in place to allow all our staff to work from home.
+We want you to rest assured that as a small, specialist tour operator, our continued aim is to provide a high-quality level of service and that, despite the current difficult and unusual circumstances due to the COVID-19 pandemic, we are working our very hardest to keep you informed, updated and safe and well during your holiday.

 You can access live Coronavirus Disease (COVID-19) updates from the World Health Organization (WHO) for further information and worldwide updates.
 Also, take some time to browse the WHO website for more information regarding health and safety and travel advice.